papiot/CarND-Behavioral-Cloning/writeup_report.md

 I had issues with the car making the right turn, so I went back and recorded a few recoveries from left to right.
 This helped.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 20 as evidenced by the loss rate stabilizing.

+In the second submission I only used 4 epochs, as the loss rate dropped really fast.

  I used an adam optimizer so that manually training the learning rate wasn't necessary.